-Winter winds are howling and a good old fashioned New England nor’easter is knocking on the door.
-Most residents are rushing to the grocery store to stock up on batteries, bread and supplies for their family.
-Farmers have an additional concern weighing on their mind – how can I keep my animals comfortable in the extreme cold?
+Winter winds are howling and a good old-fashioned New England nor’easter is knocking on the door.
+Most residents are rushing to the grocery store to stock up on batteries, bread, and supplies for their families.
+Farmers have an additional concern weighing on their minds.
+How can I keep my animals comfortable in the extreme cold?
 Luckily, with a little preparation, ducks are super cold hardy animals.
 Even when temperatures dip into the single digits for a prolonged time, your ducks will be just fine with a little help from you.

 Does this mean you don’t need to do anything special for your ducks in the winter?
-Maybe – depending on your climate.
+Maybe.
+It depends on your climate.
 If temperatures dip below freezing or stay for extended periods below 20 degrees F, your ducks will appreciate a little help from you.

 Water is obviously the most important consideration for ducks in the winter.
 Ducks need access to liquid, unfrozen water to digest their food.
 They also need it to clear their sinuses & eyes to keep them healthy.
 If you have access to electricity, the easiest way to keep their water unfrozen is to have a heated dog bowl.
 Change the water daily to keep it clean.
 Heated bowls are equipped with a thermostat that will kick in when the temperatures dip below freezing.